KaiPereira/Cheetah-MX4-Mini/README.md

 More information on firmware *coming soon...*

+## BOM (Bill of Materials)

+I've created a BOM for JLCPCB and a general footprint BOM if you want to get PCBA from somewhere else like PCBWay or something.

+The JLCPCB BOM is actually relatively cheap, coming in at about $150 for all 5 boards which I was pretty impressed with!

+You can find the JLCPCB BOM [here](BOM_JLCPCB.xls).

 ## Credits

 Thanks so much to @Fisheiyy and for the folks on Reddit for reviewing and helping me with the board, without them, this board probably would have never worked or come to fruition!